 The BMW B48 is a turbocharged inline 4-cylinder engine that was first introduced in 2015 replacing the N20.
 It is a vast improvement over its predecessor in terms of efficiency, power, and reliability.

 Is the B48 reliable?
-Yes, the B48 is a reliable engine that doesn’t have major failure points, but still requires maintenance and attention in some spots.
+Yes, the B48 has an above-average reliability and doesn’t have major failure points, but still requires maintenance and attention in some areas.

 Common BMW B48 Engine Problems